“Education becomes a conversation about skills, allowing students to engage in and take ownership of the process.”

 Are there any disadvantages to SBG?

 - Any institutional change requires strategic planning and deliberate action.
-While this transition will take some time to fully implement, SBG is reflective of best practice and is consistent with national trends.
+While this transition will take some time to fully implement, SBG is reflective of best practices and is consistent with national trends.
 Implementation practices are also embedded within the National Standards and Benchmarks for Catholic Schools and the Archdiocese of Milwaukee Teacher Effectiveness Framework.

 Will all of the standards be shown on the report card?

 - Due to the large number of standards that students are assessed on in a given year, a report card displaying all standards would become overwhelming due to size.
 Additionally, a report card is only one communication tool used to convey student progress.
 Our current report card provides specific information on standards that are most critical for each grade level - priority standards - and are the instructional focus for teachers.
 This new report card will provide parents with even more information about their child’s academic progress.

 Why isn’t there a GPA on the new report card?

-- GPA’s create a ranking system to compare students to each other.
+- GPAs create a ranking system to compare students to each other.
 This is a questionable practice as the use of grades to rank students against each other has little value to most students.
 Sorting students into “successful” or “not-as-successful” categories is a practice that has little positive impact on the learning process as it rewards and validates only a small number of students.
 Our goal is to help ALL students achieve mastery of the standards; the use of GPAs does not help us achieve that aim.
-Some parents ask if the absence of GPAs on report cards will harm their child’s chances at acceptance in certain high schools.
+Some parents ask if the absence of GPAs on report cards will harm their child’s chances of acceptance in certain high schools.
 In speaking with local high schools, we have found that they use indicators beyond GPA because grades are not necessarily accurate indicators of current achievement or future academic success.
 Furthermore, high schools receive applicants from a wide variety of middle schools and grades are not a standardized unit of measurement.